Food and Drug Administration (Philippines): History

-Department of Health (DOH) Secretary Francisco Duque Sr. created a subcommittee on Food and Drugs in 1961–62 to initiate an administration bill to Congress to enact a law that would ensure the safety, purity and quality of foods, drugs and cosmetics being made available to the public.
+Department of Health Secretary Francisco Duque, Sr. created a subcommittee on Food and Drugs in 1961–1962 to initiate an administration bill to Congress to enact a law that would ensure the safety, purity and quality of foods, drugs and cosmetics being made available to the public.
 The Subcommittee on Food and Drug was chaired by the then Undersecretary for Special Health Services, Dr. Rodolfo Caños, with members Dr. Trinidad Pesigan, Director of the Bureau of Research and Laboratories, Mr. Emilio Espinosa of the Bureau of Health Services, Ms. Amor Cita M. Pallera, Pharmacy Adviser, Office of the Secretary of Health, also as Secretary and Liaison to Congress.
-Thus, on June 22, 1963, Republic Act No. 3720 was passed into law known as the “Food, Drug and Cosmetic Act”.
+Thus, on June 22, 1963, Republic Act No. 3720 was passed into law known as the "Food, Drug and Cosmetic Act".